risk-first/website/menagerie/Staging-And-Classifying.md

 If you've been reading closely, you'll notice that a number of themes come up again and again within the different sections.
 For example, concepts like **Fit**, **Abstraction**, **Evolution**.
 Although we've been looking at patterns of risk across software projects, it's time to look at the _patterns within the patterns_.

-## First, A Recap

-tbd.  list of risks, broken down

-## Some Observations

 ## The Power Of Abstractions

 [Abstraction](Glossary#abstraction) appears as a concept continually throughout the book, whether we are looking at [Communication](Communication-Risk), [Complexity Metrics](Complexity-Risk#kolmogorov-complexity), [Map and Territory Risk](Map-And-Territory-Risk) or how it causes [Boundary Risk](Boundary-Risk).
 And, so far, we've looked at some complicated examples of abstractions, such as [network protocols](Communication-Risk#network), [dependencies on technology](Software-Dependency-Risk#software-tools) or [Business Processes](Process-Risk#the-purpose-of-process).